July 15th, 2018

 Coinbase has been making big moves: They were recently approved by the SEC to acquire three companies that deal with securities trading (setting the stage for Coinbase to trade security tokens).
 They also recently announced that they are looking at adding 5 new coins to their platform; Cardano (ADA), Basic Attention Token (BAT), Stellar Lumens (XLM), Zcash (ZEC), and 0x (ZRX).
 This would more than double the number of tokens/currencies currently available to purchase (Coinbase, like BitBuy, currently lets you buy Bitcoin, Ethereum, Bitcoin Cash, and Litecoin).

-These announcements have contributed to the price of bitcoin rising 15%, and bitcoin cash rising 23%, over the last week,
+These announcements have contributed to the price of bitcoin rising 15%, and bitcoin cash rising 23%, over the last week, not to mention the effects on the Ethereum price and other cryptocurrencies.
+To keep track of relative prices between cryptocurrencies, you can use our currency converter and track the performance of coins.

 We recently reported on the SEC (Securities and Exchange Commission) ruling that Bitcoin and Ethereum are not securities.
 Avoiding the classification as a security keeps exchanges, platforms, and consumers from needing to comply with a number of regulations.
 “Securities” – financial instruments like company shares, bonds, etc., – require regular reporting from the managing company, and investors to meet certain qualifications.